trinitronx/chef-cookbooks/zfs_linux/README.md

 #### zfs\_linux::auto-scrub
 Uses cron.d (via the cron cookbook) to setup cron jobs on Sunday morning for each zpool.
 If greater than 4 zpools are present, runs the checks once a month on the first Sunday.

+#### zfs\_linux::source
+Since the released version of ZoL is getting a little old, this recipe was developed to install it from source.
+Apply it to your Ubuntu node to pull down the ZFS revision from git (specified in your node's attributes).

+__WARNING:__ the current build method will disable automatic updates for your kernel because the ZoL packages will be built for the kernel that is running at the time of compilation.
+Do not apply this without a process in place for monitoring security updates and applying them manually in the following manner:
+1. Update your system kernel packages
+2. Disable the auto-start of any services that depend on your ZoL-mounted volumes
+3. Reboot into the new kernel
+4. Delete the zfs & spl directories in /var/chef/cache/
+5. Perform a chef-client run
+6. Enable auto-start again for your node's services
+7. Reboot

 Contributing
 ------------